-What data I visualise when I visualise data about Haruki Murakami
+What data I show when I show data about Haruki Murakami

-This project is a data visualisation tribute to Haruki Murakami.
+This is a visual tribute to Haruki Murakami's novels.

 You can experience the project in two ways:

-There is a brief explanation for each visualisation
+There is a brief explanation for each illustration.

 CITY

-The first shoji visualisation I made is based on the city and its uncertain walls.
+The first data illustration I made is based on the city and its uncertain walls.

-The 70 chapters form a nice 7 by 10 shoji grid.
+The 70 chapters form a nice 7 by 10 shoji grid and resembles the uncertain wall.

 The colour - greyish lavender - was sourced from the colour books of Sanzo Wanda (all other colours are too).